Resources for Parents & Students

 Shared Ride Transit provider available to-and-from any Walworth County address for any trip purpose.
 DIAL-a-RIDE public transit and specialized transit services are provided by VIP Services, Inc., Elkhorn, and in cooperation with the Wisconsin Department of Transportation.
 Visit our Page

-Walworth County Food Pantry
+Walworth County Food and Diaper Bank (Food Pantry )

 Our Mission is to provide individuals and families nutritional supplemental food, diapers, feminine hygiene and supplies during a time of crisis, in a cheerful, welcoming, nonjudgmental environment without regard to age, race, creed, color, national origin, physical or developmental disability.